anlexmatos/sb_bandarchiver/README.md

 To use:
 First edit $ARCHIVE_SIZE to match your preference.
 Value must be in GiB.
-Edit $FINAL_BAND to match the last band in yoru sparse bundle (in hexadecimal order, NOT the sort order shown by the Finder, or the other sort order shown by ls…)
+Edit $FINAL_BAND to match the last band in the sparse bundle (in hexadecimal order, NOT the sort order shown by the Finder, or the other sort order shown by ls…)
-Change your working directory to the "band" folder inside a .sparsebundle package.
+Change your working directory to the "band" directory inside the .sparsebundle package.
 Then run the group_bands shell script.
 Archives will be placed outside the sparse bundle.

 Ex: